 Being a good communicator is an attribute that invariably finds its way onto every list of highly desirable qualities for any project manager, worldwide.
-And with good reason: Communication plays a critically important role in project management.
-If you do not communicate with your team, they will not know what they are supposed to do, and when.
+And with good reason: Communication plays a critically important role in Project Management.
+If you do not communicate with your team, they will not know what they are supposed to do, or when.
 And, in turn, if you do not know what your team is doing, you will not be able to monitor the progress of your project, which will then lead to failure of the project.

 Communication that is interactive and relies on either nonverbal, verbal, written, contextual, or subjective components, to convey a message and to rely on the same to attain feedback is effective communication.

 Now, let's get started with the topic "Project Management: Interactive Vs. Push Vs. Pull Communication"